School Bus Safety

 Children should be aware of the weather and dress appropriately, bundling up when it is cold outside and preparing for rain and snow.

 Walking to the Bus Stop

 Walk young children to the bus stop or encourage children to walk in groups.
 There is safety in numbers; groups are easier for drivers to see.

 Practice good pedestrian behavior: walk on the sidewalk, and if there is no sidewalk stay out of the street.
 If you must walk in the street, walk single file, face traffic and stay as close to the edge of the road as you can.

 Stop and look left, right and then left again if you must cross the street.
 Do the same thing at drive -ways and alleys.
 Exaggerate your head turns and narrate your actions so your child knows you are looking left, right and left.

 At the Bus Stop

-Have children wait in a location where the driver can see them while driving down the street.
-Try to avoid waiting in a house or car.
+Have children wait in a safe location away from the flow of traffic (6 feet away from the curb is advised), where the driver can see them while driving down the street.
+Do not wait in a house or car.

 Do not let children play in the street.
 Playing with balls or other toys that could roll into the street is also dangerous.

 Getting On and Off the Bus